Playing or watching?

 Some sports have enormous spectator appeal, but rather fewer players.
 The most significant example is rugby union (usually known as rugby).
 Introduced to New Zealand by ‘old boys’ of English public schools, it was first played in an organised way in 1870 in Nelson.
 By the 1900s rugby was attracting spectators.
 The success in England and to a lesser extent in Wales of the 1905 All Blacks (as the national team became known from their black uniforms) firmly established rugby as the ‘national game’.

 Today rugby is played by 11% of adult men; it is the fifth most popular sport for males.
-A small number of women play, and the New Zealand women’s rugby team won the Women’s Rugby World Cup in 1998.
+A small number of women play, and the New Zealand women’s rugby team has won the Women’s Rugby World Cup four times.
 Māori and Pacific Islanders are strongly represented among players, but for other New Zealanders the game does not even reach the top 15 sports played.
 However, very large crowds attend 'Super Rugby' games (previously 'Super 12' and 'Super 14'), which are played by teams from New Zealand, Australia and South Africa, and test matches against other major rugby-playing countries.

 In 1996 rugby became a professional pursuit.
 It has spawned a major leisure industry characterised by extensive television coverage, commercial sponsorship and stars who are well paid.
-Rugby players such as Colin Meads, a strong forward of the 1960s or, in the 1990s, Jonah Lomu, a towering back of Tongan heritage, remain national heroes.

 Soccer, rugby league and other winter sports